 - Chemotherapy after surgery can lower the chances of the cancer returning.

-- Chemotherapy for metastatic pancreatic cancer can extend life and improve the quality of life for people with the disease.
+- Chemotherapy for metastatic pancreatic cancer can extend the life and improve the quality of life, but it rarely cures the patient.

-- Patients diagnosed with pancreatic cancer are encouraged to seek out clinical trials to improve pancreatic cancer treatment.
+- Patients diagnosed with pancreatic cancer are encouraged to seek out clinical trials that will ultimately improve pancreatic cancer treatment.

 - Many organizations exist to help provide information and support for patients and families fighting pancreatic cancer.

 The pancreas is a hormone-producing organ in the abdomen that sits in front of the spine above the level of the belly button.
 It performs two main functions:

 - first, it makes insulin, a hormone that regulates blood sugar levels (an endocrine function); and